aymeric-spiga/mcd-python/README.md

 Moreover, from our experience, it seems that it must have been build using the `-fPIC` (for `gfortran`; the name of the option changes with compilers) option which generates position independent code suitable for use in a shared library.
+An example script is given in the `netcdf` folder.

 The installation below relies on `f2py` utility, which is part of the `numpy` package.